arjit-mahapatra/Connect-The-Plots-Scanner/README.md

 4. Connect your GitHub account and select the repository.

-5. Render will automatically detect the `render.yaml` file and create the necessary services:
+5. Render will automatically detect the `render.yaml` file and create a web service named `connect-the-plots`.
-   - Backend API service (Docker)
-   - Frontend web service (Node.js)

-6. Add your NewsAPI key as an environment variable for the backend service:
+6. Add your NewsAPI key as an environment variable:
-   - Go to the backend service in the Render dashboard
+   - Go to the web service in the Render dashboard
    - Navigate to the "Environment" tab
    - Add a new environment variable:
      - Key: `NEWS_API_KEY`
      - Value: Your NewsAPI key
    - Save changes and deploy

-7. Wait for both services to deploy.
-The frontend will automatically be configured to connect to the backend.
+7. Wait for the service to deploy.
+The application will be available at the URL provided by Render.

 #### Option 2: Using the Deployment Script